gaehlerm/SoftwareEngineering/README.md

 In your code you will also have different levels of abstraction.
 These can be companed to the layers of an onion.

-//always work on the highest possible level of abstraction that is still reasonable

 ### 3rd party libraries

 The lowest, inner most level is the programming language and 3rd party libraries.
 You can’t change those unless you replace them.
 Changing code in a 3rd party library may be possible in some cases, but I highly discourage you from doing that.
 Unless you take the library into your own code base and treat it the same way as all your other code.
 Generally, this is an extremely bad idea as it involves a huge amount of work.
 The only reasonable approach is writing the authors of the library and offering help to get your suggestion implemented.

 ### Infrasturcture code

 One layer above the programming language and the 3rd party libraries we have our own low-level infrastructure code.
-These are generally all our basic datatypes and all the IO code.
+These are generally all your basic datatypes and all the input/output (IO) code.
 All the technical details the user will never see.
 The user will not even know about.
 He can only guess how it could be implemented, though in good code he will not have any clue how it's actually done.

 ### The domain level

 //add something about domain levels.
 Write more exactly what the differences between the domain level and high level code are.

 Then there is the domain level.
 This is the core of your application (though it is not the core of the onion!).
 It contains all the business logic of your software.
 This is where all the complexity of your software lies.
 It takes understanding of the business to understand this code here.
+The domain level is the part that is hard to develop and you can't buy elsewhere.
+You have to do it yourself.
+Because this is what you will earn money with.

 ### High level code